Basic and Transitional Studies

 Premise and Priority

-Students must be currently enrolled in Basic and Transitional Studies classes to be eligible for tutoring.
+Students must be currently enrolled in Basic & Transitional Studies classes to be eligible for tutoring.
 (Exception is made for Talk Time participants.
 At this time, anyone interested may attend).

 Both students and instructors need to understand that receiving a tutor is a privilege and not a right.
 Students are not guaranteed tutors, but every effort will be made to meet their needs.